Guide-Me-Tech/name-variants-finder/README.md

 4. **Providing an API** (via FastAPI) to query these embeddings, enabling you to look up matches in real time.
 5. **Seamless Docker-based deployment** for consistent and reproducible environments.

-By the end of reading this README, you should:

-- Understand **how the project is structured** and what each directory/file is responsible for.
-- Gain insight into **how the embedding and retrieval logic** is implemented.
-- Learn how to **deploy and run** the project locally using Docker or a more manual approach.
-- Be able to trace data from its raw form in `data_names/` all the way to the API query results you obtain in `server_search_names.py`.
-- Appreciate how each script ties into the overall pipeline, including optional advanced settings in `embedEtcd.yaml`, `user.yaml`, or `docker-compose.yml`.

-This documentation is extremely detailed—over multiple thousands of words—to ensure that a newcomer to the project can understand everything thoroughly.

 ---

 ## **Project Structure and File Overview**